Dark Mode Light Mode

 • Medieval Europe: The pattern became so intricate that it became a staple in royal courts, made by Italian craftsmen.

-• Age of Exploration: Velvet became more accessible with the discovery of cotton, and other fibers.
+• Age of Exploration: Velvet became more accessible with the discovery of cotton and other fibres.

 • Industrial Revolution: Mechanized looms and synthetic dyes were required in order to mass produce; and the desire in spare velvet no longer belonged to the aristocracy alone.